ThembaGumede/banking-app/README.md

 ## Tech Stack

 **Client:** React
-- This is because it provides a Morden, fast, JavaScript-based fronted.
+- This is because it provides a Modern, fast, JavaScript-based fronted.

 **Server:** ASP.Net Core
 - Provides built-in support for authenicatio, authorization, and a secure APIs.